View Maxine Brown's Obituary on durangoherald.com and share memories

 |

-She is survived by her children: Michelle (Steve) Gentry, Wade (Kristen) Brown, and Jason (Jen) Brown; siblings: Pat Currell and Jim McCasland; grandchildren: Kendall Gentry, Tucker Brown, Jace Brown, Ty Brown, Mason Bodell, Tommy Bodell, Eli Bodell and Jaycee Brown.
+Maxine Brown, 75, of Durango and most recently Aztec, NM, left this earthly life on March 5, 2019 with her children by her side.
+Maxine was born to Juanita and "Mac" McCasland on October 3, 1943 in Carlsbad NM and was raised in Tucumcari NM.
+Maxine graduated in 1961 and attended Eastern New Mexico in Portales.
+She then went to nursing school at St. Anthony's in Amarillo, Texas, where she met her husband, Greg.
+They were married in 1965 and moved to Durango, Colorado in 1969.

+Maxine is survived by her siblings Pat Currell and Jim (Roxane) McCasland, her children Michelle (Steve) Gentry, Wade (Kristen) Brown, and Jason (Jen) Brown, as well as her 8 grandchildren and numerous nieces and nephews.
+She is preceded in death by her parents and her loving husband in 2010.
+Maxine was a registered nurse and spent her adult life in the service of others.
+She was an active and faithful member of the Church of Jesus Christ of Latter-Day Saints and is now rejoicing in the presence of her God, her Savior and her family.
+She made a huge impact on all that knew her.
+She is loved by so many and will be missed by all that knew her.
+Maxine was so proud of her family and leaves behind nothing but beautiful memories!

-A service will be held at 11:00 a.m., Saturday, March 16, 2019 at The Church of Jesus Christ of Latter-day Saints, 2 Hilltop Circle, Durango.
+Funeral service for Maxine will be Saturday, March 16, 2019 at 11 o'clock at the Church of Jesus Christ of Latter-Day Saints, 2 Hilltop Circle, Durango.
+Maxine's wishes would be donations to St. Jude's or the Ronald McDonald House in lieu of flowers.